KxSystems/docs/docs/kb/w-q.md

 $ q tick/w.q :5010 :5012
 ```

-The `-koe` or `-keeponexit` parameter governs the behaviour when a `w.q` task is exited at user request – i.e. `.z.exit` is called.
+The `-koe` or `-keeponexit` parameter governs the behavior when a `w.q` task is exited at user request – i.e. `.z.exit` is called.
 By default the data saved so far is deleted, as if the task were restarted it would be difficult to ensure it restarted from exactly the right place – it’s easier to replay the log and (re)write the data.
 If the flag is provided – or the `KEEPONEXIT` global set to `1b` – the data will not be removed.